rsterbin/personal/README.md

 personal
 ========

-various stuff I need on dev zones
+Various stuff I need on dev zones: bash setup, vim setup, subversion config, etc.  The check script is because I tend to keep the repo elsewhere and copy changes into the actual files.